The Roald Dahl Neurophysiology Department

 - A vagal nerve stimulator

-- Is on anti-coagulant medication e.g. Warfarin / Heparin
+- Is on anti-coagulant medication i.e. Warfarin/Heparin

 Is there anything I need to do to prepare my child for the test?